cosine bell

 qu_refinement_factors = 0.5, 0.75, 1., 1.25, 1.5, 1.75, 2.

-To alter the resolutions used in this task, you will need to create your own
+To alter the resolutions used in the convergence tasks, you will need to create

-you’re already using one).
-The resolutions are a comma-separated list of the
+if you’re already using one).
+The resolutions are a comma-separated list of

 before setting up cosine_bell